rd--/blksc3/md/glossary.md

 Blocks are coloured according to category.
 Block colours are specified by name, and looked up in a dictionary.

+## Colour Schemes

+The ⬜ button selects the next colour scheme.

 ## Comment Blocks

 Comment blocks, written as a left double quote (“), are statement blocks located in the _Meta_ category.